lucascagostinho/entra21-logica-java-2022/Aula04 - ExercicioIgualdade/README.md

-# Exercício
+# Exercise 4.1 - Comparing two number's values

-- Faça um programa que compare 2 números e informe se o 1º é igual ao 2º numero
+> - Write a program to compare 2 numbers and inform if the 1st is equal to the 2nd number.

-- Faça um programa que compare 2 números e informe se o 1º é diferente do 2º numero
+> - Write a program to compare 2 numbers and inform if the 1st is different from the 2nd number.